Divested-Mobile/CIP-Kernel-Sec/README.md

 * `scripts/validate.py` - validate all issue files against the
 schema.

+* `scripts/cleanup.py` - canonicalise formatting of all issue
+files.
+This should be run after hand-editing files to reduce "noise" in later automated updates.

 ## Contributions

 If you have better information about any issue, or additional